Declaration on Corporate Governace

 Our business activities are aligned with the legal systems of the various countries and markets in which we operate.
 We are also aware of our considerable social and environmental responsibility.

 Further information on company-specific practices, which are applied in addition to statutory requirements, such as our Code of Conduct (‘Fair Play’), on compliance with working and social standards within our supply chain, environmentally friendly resource management in our manufacturing processes, and our social commitment, is available in this Annual Report and on our website.
-See Our People See Sustainability adidas-group.com/s/sustainability
+Our People Sustainability -group.com/s/sustainability

 COMPLIANCE AND RISK MANAGEMENT